ben-grande/qusal/README.md

 method is less secure than Git over Qrexec because it copies the whole repository, including the `.git` directory which holds files that are not tracked by git.
 It would be easier to distrust the downloader qube if the project had a signed archive.
+The `.git/info/exclude` can exclude modified files from being tracked and signature verification won't catch it.

 1. Install the helpers scripts and git on Dom0 (only has to be run once):
   ```sh